Skip to main content

 By Connic

 Run an agent on any cron expression.
-Daily digests, hourly health checks, weekly audits — no scheduler to host.
+Connic hosts the scheduler for daily digests, hourly health checks, and weekly audits.

 Inbound